Brian Michael Smith: Career

 He has also explored the stage, performing stand-up, sketch, and improv comedy as a member of numerous troupes including Gotham City Improv, as well as acting in off-Broadway and regional theater in a handful of plays, including Women Are Crazy Because Men Are A**Holes and Mitch Albom's Duck Hunter Shoots Angel.

 In 2015, he earned his first speaking credit in Season 4 of HBO's Girls opposite Jemima Kirke and Adam Driver.
 This followed with similar roles on TV shows including Blue Bloods, Person of Interest, and Law & Order: SVU.

+His role as Toine Wilkins, a police officer, in Ava DuVernay's Queen Sugar, (OWN), launched him into a series of high-profile roles including political strategist Pierce Williams in Showtime's The L Word: Generation Q (2019) cast.
+Smith became the first Black openly trans man in a series regular role on network television when he was cast as firefighter Paul Strickland in FOX's 9-1-1: Lone Star (2020).
+Other appearances include NBC's Chicago P.D., HBO's Girls and Showtime's thriller Homeland.

 Queen Sugar

 In 2017, Smith was cast in the role of Officer Antoine "Toine" Wilkins on OWN's series Queen Sugar.
 Toine is a trans man.
 Executive-produced by Ava DuVernay and Oprah Winfrey, the Louisiana-set drama focuses on the lives and loves of the estranged Bordelon siblings.
 The show is based on the novel Queen Sugar by Natalie Baszile.

 The role was one of Smith's first opportunities to play a transgender character and explore his own life experiences in his acting.
 As he has put it:

 Toine and Ralph's relationship is much more reflective of the experiences I've had with long-time friends and I hadn't seen that on screen yet.
 I was excited at the thought of sharing this with people who may not know that they know trans people in their personal life.

 In 2018, Ava Duvernay won a GLAAD Excellence in Media Award for her advocacy for inclusion of LGBT people in front of and behind the camera on her projects, particularly for creating Toine Wilkins and casting a transgender actor for the role.

-In 2019, Smith was cast Showtime’s drama series The L Word: Generation Q a follow-up to the original hit series, The L Word starring Jennifer Beals, Leisha Hailey and Kate Moennig.
-Smith played "‘Pierce Williams’ a buttoned-up, fastidious, expert political strategist and a veteran of LA politics.
+In 2019, Smith was cast Showtime's drama series The L Word: Generation Q a follow-up to the original hit series, The L Word starring Jennifer Beals, Leisha Hailey and Kate Moennig.
+Smith played "'Pierce Williams', a buttoned-up, fastidious, expert political strategist and a veteran of LA politics.
 Unlike his colleagues, Williams is not quick to share details about his personal life, choosing to put all his energy into winning campaigns."

-9-1-1 Lone Star
+9-1-1: Lone Star

-Shortly afterwards Smith made history when he was cast in the Texas set 9-1-1 spinoff “9-1-1: Lone Star starring Rob Lowe.
-The ensemble procedural chronicling the lives and rescues of the fictional 126 Emergency Service crew features Smith as "‘Paul Strickland,’ a transgender male firefighter with a gift for observation worthy of Sherlock Holmes."
-With this casting, he became the first out Black Trans man cast as series regular on broadcast TV.